 Community Mosaic Project

-Canvases for the 2013 Project are NOW Available!
+Numbers for the 2013 Project are NOW Available!

 The Community Mosaic Project, presented in partnership with the Artists Guild in Sturgeon Bay, has – and continues – to bring together artists and community members to create a visual tapestry of public art at the Hardy’s iconic facility in Ephraim.
 The project will be unveiled the evening of July 19, 2013 in which the contributions of 300-plus individuals will be on display.
 The deadline to submit a 6 by 6-inch artwork for this year’s project has passed.
 If you missed the deadline but would like to participate in the future please contact us so that we can notify you when canvases are available for next year.

 The Community Mosaic Project was conceived in the spring of 2007 when the concept of a public art installation was envisioned by the non-profit organization.
 The initial idea focused on building the work using ceramic tiles, which, for a variety of reasons presented many challenges for public participation of a large-scale work.
 Instead, the idea of using a blank canvas as a “tile” was born which would provide individuals with a true blank slate to manipulate as they wished.
 It was a huge hit and continues to grow today!
 The first project took place during the summer of 2008 and has grown steadily since.
 Its impact has been great and extends far beyond our local Door County community.
 In recent years the project has garnered great success, inspiring teachers and arts organizations across the country to implement a similar project in their own community.
 A sampling of these organizations include: A Benicia Patchwork of Art (Benicia, CA), Muscatine Mosaic Project (Muscatine, IA), Art From the Heart (Green Bay, WI), Compassion Project (Appleton, WI), Vision Mosaic Mural (Madison, WI), Small Works Project (Sheboygan, WI), Community Mosaic Project (Willison, North Dakota), Mosaic Fundraiser (Cedarburg, WI), Connections Project: A Mosaic of the Keys (Florida Keys, FL).